 - IBM in acquisitions and dispositions aggregating more than $40 billion in value, including the sale of its personal computer business to Lenovo and the acquisitions of Kenexa, Netezza, Cognos and Rational Software

-- The independent directors of JDA Software Group in the $2 billion leveraged buyout of JDA by affiliates of New Mountain Capital
+- The independent directors of JDA Software Group in the $2 billion leveraged buyout of JDA by New Mountain Capital

 - Qualcomm in its acquisition of Atheros Communications for $3.2 billion

-- Xerox in its acquisitions of Affiliated Computer Services for $8.4 billion and Global Imaging Systems for $1.5 billion
+- Xerox in the $1.05 billion sale of its information technology outsourcing business to Atos and its acquisitions of Affiliated Computer Services for $8.4 billion and Global Imaging Systems for $1.5 billion

 - The independent directors of MCI in the takeover battle between Verizon and Qwest, which resulted in Verizon’s acquisition of MCI for $8.5 billion